Contains Affiliate Links

 Dinner at A la Biche au Bois

-I will be writing about this restaurant in more detail in a future post.
+I wrote about this restaurant in my post, “Parisian bistro with traditional French cuisine: A la Biche au Bois”.
 It had been recommended by pastry chef and author, David Lebovitz and if there’s anyone who knows about food, it’s him.
 He was asked in an interview if there was one, reasonably-priced restaurant he would recommend to visitors to Paris and A la Biche au Bois was the one he mentioned.

 Paris: Day 2